-- 1. Well is located near the antenna tower, follow drive way to the right at first fork, to the right at second fork, up the hill toward the trailer, pass trailer on right side, well is located straight ahead, look for black holding tank and 2 GAC units. - 2.
-The well has two GAC units running in parallel. - 3.
-A switch to engage the well pump has been installed in GAC unit A between the carbon canisters (Appendix B, Figure RFR-10.1).
+- 1. Well is located near the antenna tower, follow drive way to the right at first fork, to the right at second fork, up the hill toward the trailer, pass trailer on right side, well is located straight ahead, look for black holding tank and the metal GAC house. - 2.
+The well has two GAC units running in parallel.
+The left side is GAC-B and the right side is GAC-A. (Appendix A, Figure RFR-10) - 3.
+A switch to engage the well pump has been installed in the GAC unit to the left of the GAC-B UV light.
 Note: Pump key not needed to engage well pump. - 4.
-The pre-GAC sample will be collected from the wellhead located behind the GAC units.

-- 5. Engage pump by flipping switch on and purge at wellhead tap.
+The pre-GAC sample will be collected from the wellhead located behind the GAC unit. - 5.
+Engage pump by flipping switch on and purge at wellhead tap.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 6.
-Collect pre-GAC sample from wellhead. - Two post-GAC samples are collected from sample ports at the bottom of each GAC unit between canisters, in the appropriate GAC unit A or unit B. (Appendix B, Figure LS-6.2). - 8.
-Turn pump switch off before turning faucet off. - 9.
-Record gallons used from flowmeters at top inside each GAC unit. - 10.
+Collect pre-GAC sample from wellhead. - 7.
+Two post-GAC samples are collected from sample ports after the second carbon canister, in the appropriate side of the GAC unit A or B. - 8.
+Record the gallons used from each flowmeter inside the GAC unit. - 9.
 Temporarily cut off water to change prefilters: - a.
-Verify well pump is not running, if it is, make sure switch in GAC A is in off position then cut power at the telephone pole to the left of the GAC units. - b.Turn red valve in the upper left corner of each unit to the off position. - c.Open a spigot inside the GAC unit to relieve water pressure. - d.Unscrew both blue and clear prefilter canisters and change filters if dirty. - e.Also check back-up filters attached to the back of GAC unit A (Appendix B, Figure RFR-10.2). - f.
-Screw filters back on, turn power and red valves back on and check for leaks. - g.Make sure unit is functioning properly before leaving; check sample ports to make sure water is running through the system. - 11.
+Verify well pump is not running, if it is, make sure switch in GAC house is in the off position then cut power at the telephone pole to the left of the GAC units. - b.
+Turn red valve inline before each system to the off position. - c.
+Open a spigot inside the GAC unit to relieve water pressure. - d.Unscrew both blue and clear prefilter canisters and change filters if dirty. - e.
+Also check back-up filters located above prefilters.

+- f.
+Screw filters back on, turn power and red valves back on and check for leaks. - g.Make sure unit is functioning properly before leaving; check sample ports to make sure water is running through the system. - 10.
 Leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
 Report any tampering with the system or apparent leaks to CSSA Environmental Office and/or Carbonair for repair.

 - 1. Well is located in a well house behind the main business office.
 Note: the door is not attached, but is leaning up against the doorframe opening.
 Move the door aside and watch your head, this is a low doorframe. - 2.
 Purge at faucet immediately outside of well house.
 Listen for pump to engage.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 3.
 Take pre-GAC sample from wellhead. - 4.
-Post-GAC sample is collected from sample port in the corner after it has run through both canisters. - 5.
+Post-GAC sample is collected from sample port in the corner after it has run through both carbon canisters. - 5.
 Record gallons used from flowmeter at top inside the GAC unit. - 6.
-Temporarily cut off water to change prefilters as in LS-6: (Appendix B, Figure LS-6.2) a.
-Turn red valve off located just before first prefilter. - b.
-Open a spigot to relieve water pressure. - a.
-Unscrew both blue prefilter canisters and change filters if dirty. - b.
-Screw filters back on, turn red valve back on and check for leaks. - c.
+Temporarily cut off water to change prefilters as in LS-6: (Appendix A, Figure LS-6) - a.
+Turn red valve before the first prefilter to the off position. - b.
+Open any spigot inside the GAC unit to relieve water pressure. - c.
+Unscrew both blue prefilter canisters and change filters if dirty. - d.
+Screw filters back on, close spigot and turn red valve back on and check for leaks. - e.
 Make sure unit is functioning properly before leaving; check sample ports to make sure water is running through the system. - 7.
 Leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
 Report any tampering with the system or apparent leaks to CSSA Environmental Office and/or Carbonair for repair.